 NOW IT WILL TRACK ALL THE ACTIVITIES VIA THE LOCAL NETWORK WE ARE CONNECTED WITH.HERE IT IS [eth0]

-Here the attacker e
+Here the attacker gets the information that the victim machine had failed to retrieve a specific information from DNS . now the attacker has a golden opportunity to get the HASH of the victim by using LLMNR protocol.

+Now we can see that the responder is in listening mode

 HOW TO CLEAR LOGS TO HID THE EVIDENCE OF COMPREMISE: